-The temptation was to write this blog post mostly in pictures, since it’s about visual representations of things, based sometimes on a combination of objects that were understood using object recognition, and virtual semantic images superimposed on those, learned of from a knowledge base.
+The temptation was to write this blog post mostly in pictures since it’s about visual representations of things, based sometimes on a combination of objects that were understood using object recognition, and virtual semantic images superimposed on those learned from a knowledge base.

 In another aspect, a method of recognizing objects is disclosed.
 The method comprises capturing an image of a field of view of a user, extracting a set of map points based on the captured image, recognizing an object based on the extracted set of map points, retrieving semantic data associated with the recognized objects and attaching the semantic data to data associated with the recognized object and inserting the recognized object data attached with the semantic data to a virtual world model such that virtual content is placed in relation to the recognized object.

 Let’s play this back in pieces, filling in a little from the claims section of the patent:

 2. This system tried to “recognize” the object in the image and maps out and pinpoints parts of that image

 3. A knowledge base in the cloud tries to associate semantic data to the mapped out parts of the image to create a new image

 4. The new image (with semantic data) is inserted into a virtual world model